lumberjackdev/website/_posts/2020-02-27-spring-data-jdbc.md

 }
 ```

-Next we'll need to configure the application to connect to the database:
+Next we configure the application to connect to the database:
 ```yaml
 # application.yml
 spring: